sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 The straightforward option is to calculate an overall (average) score for each factor by adding together the score for each variable that loads substantively onto the factor and then dividing by the number of variables.
-For each person in our dataset that would mean, for example for the Agreeableness factor, adding together ``A1 + A2 + A3 + A4 + A5``, and then dividing by ``5``.\ [#]_ In essence, this means that the factor score we have calculated is based on equally weighted scores from each of the included variables.
+For each person in our data set that would mean, for example for the Agreeableness factor, adding together ``A1 + A2 + A3 + A4 + A5``, and then dividing by ``5``.\ [#]_ In essence, this means that the factor score we have calculated is based on equally weighted scores from each of the included variables.
 We can do this in